lws803/FreeRTOS_experiments/cheatsheets/task_management.md

 6. Information regarding open files (list of open files)
 7. Pointer - to store the location to next PCB in queue

+- **Note:** If we store more data in the PCB we will need more space per PCB and ultimately we will have less PCBs

 2 memory regions: user space and kernel space, the segregation is for security reasons.
 To protect OS PCBs